Swinney Recreation Center

 What is the SRC Bike Program/Clean Commute?

 UMKC continues to challenge students, staff and faculty to use alternative modes of transportation such as bicycles.
-Swinney Recreation Center manages the ‘Clean Commute’ bicycle program where over 50 bikes are available each school semester (summer, fall, spring).
-Swinney Recreation Center also has 2 bikes that are available for daily check out to students and SRC members.
+Swinney Recreation Center manages the ‘Clean Commute’ bicycle program where over 60 bikes are available each school semester (summer, fall, spring).

 Who can borrow a Clean Commute bike?